cornishcoder1/pp5-frontend-the-winding-path/TESTS.md

 ![User Story testing](../pp5-react-frontend-the-winding-path/src/assets/testing_screenshots/add_walkpost_form.png)

-On submission, the form data is sent to the DRF API, and the Walk Post displays on the Home page with all form data present:
+After clicking the 'Create' button, the form data is sent to the DRF API, and the Walk Post displays on the Home page with all form data present (the cancel button returns the user to the Home page):

 ![User Story testing](../pp5-react-frontend-the-winding-path/src/assets/testing_screenshots/walk_post_1.png)